-In the case of malignancy, recurrence is quite frequent, and hence adjuvant radiotherapy is necessary to reduce local recurrence.
+In malignancy, recurrence is quite frequent, and hence adjuvant radiotherapy is necessary to reduce local recurrence.
 Patients with a higher risk of recurrence also receive adjuvant chemotherapy, which gives the patients a longer disease-free overall survival period.
 Hormonal therapy is useful in certain conditions where tumors are estrogen and progesterone receptor-positive.
 Estrogen positive patients who receive adjuvant hormonal therapy with tamoxifen have demonstrated to do very well after treatment.

-With a global increase in the carcinoma of the breast, there is a surge in the surgical mastectomy, with a concurrent increase in the demand for surgical reconstructions of the breast, breast implants, and mammaplasty.
+With a global increase in breast carcinoma, there is a surge in surgical mastectomy, with a concurrent increase in the demand for surgical reconstructions of the breast, breast implants, and mammaplasty.
 This trend has led to the innovation of new methods of surgical interventions and breast implants, as well as promoting a keen interest in understanding the overall anatomy of the chest wall, its innervation, and vascularity.

 Breast cancer is the most common malignancy after lung cancer worldwide and a leading cause of cancer-related deaths among women.
 Hence, it has attained full attention among the scientific community and a significant cause of concern among females.
-Research has observed that the outer upper quadrant of the breast is the most common site for the development of carcinoma of the breast, as seen in almost 60% of the cases.
+Research has observed that the breast's outer upper quadrant is the most common site for the development of carcinoma of the breast, as seen in almost 60% of the cases.

 There are two broader divisions of breast lesions, namely, benign and malignant.
-Though the benign lesions of the breast are much more prevalent, they gain much less attention as they are usually non-fatal.
+Though the breast's benign lesions are much more prevalent, they gain much less attention as they are usually non-fatal.
 Fibrocystic changes are widespread among benign non-neoplastic lesions.
 They constitute almost 40% of all the lesions of the breasts, especially at the premenopausal age.
 Fibrocystic changes categorize into two types; the proliferative and the nonproliferative.
 The examples for nonproliferative are cystic and fibrotic changes and proliferative like epithelial hyperplasia and sclerosing adenosis.

 Among the neoplastic lesions, the most common of the benign neoplasm is the fibroadenoma.
 It constitutes almost 7% of all the lesions of the breast.
 These are quite common among young females.
-They tend to develop under the influence of estrogen and hence seen more during the pregnancy and late menstrual cycles.
+They tend to develop under the influence of estrogen and are hence seen more during pregnancy and late menstrual cycles.
 They regress and calcify after menopause.
 The other common types of benign neoplasms are phyllodes tumor and intraductal papilloma.

 In diagnosing and analyzing breast carcinoma, the clinician needs to remember that it is confined to females alone but can also manifest in males.